DevMountain/react-5-mini/README.md

 The last change we'll be making in our `counter.js` file will be updating the reducer to handle these actions.
 Our `counter` reducer takes two parameters, `state` and `action`. `state` is the value of our application state and `action` will be an object from one of our action creators.
 It is a core concept of Redux and state management that state is never mutated, meaning you should never say `state.currentValue = newValue` or `state.values.push( newValue )`.
 This means that each time that `counter` is called we need to return a **new** state object based on the action and values from the current state **without** changing the current state.

 With that in mind, let's get started.
-First we need to determine what happened by looking at the action's type, a `switch` statement is perfect for this.
+First we need to determine what the reducer should do by looking at the action's type, a `switch` statement is perfect for this.
 If the action type is `INCREMENT` we will return a new a state object where the `currentValue` property is equal to the current state's `currentValue` property plus `action.amount`.
 If the action type is `DECREMENT` we will return a new state object where `currentValue` is equal to the current state's `currentValue` property minus `action.amount`.
 Lastly, move the `return state;` to the `switch` statement's `default` case.

 All that's left in this step is to wire up `App` to dispatch these actions.
 Inside of `src/App.js` import your `increment` and `decrement` action creator functions.
 We need these passed as props to `App`, so we are going to create another function underneath `mapStateToProps`.
 Create the function `mapDispatchToProps` taking in a parameter `dispatch`. `dispatch` is a function provided by Redux that allows us to send an action to the reducer. `mapDispatchToProps` should return an object with two properties: `increment` and `decrement`.
 Both of these properties should be functions that take in an `amount` parameter and call `dispatch` passing in the return value from an action creator.
 For example: `dispatch( increment( amount ) );`.

 Pass `mapDispatchToProps` as a second argument to the existing `connect` function.
-What we have done here is placed functions on our component's props to allow for easily dispatching action to Redux.
+What this is doing is placing functions on our component's props to allow for easily dispatching actions to Redux.
 If you `console.log( this.props );` you should now see the `currentValue` at 0, as well as your `increment` and `decrement` functions.

 <details>
 <summary>**Code Solution**</summary>